daniel-inka/pallycon-docs-v3/content/home/customer-onboarding.en.md

 {{% callout info %}}
 **Multi-DRM Onboarding Guide**

-PallyCon Multi-DRM service provides multi-DRM licensing and client integration solutions such as PlayReady, Widevine, FairPlay, and NCG DRM to protect multimedia content in various client environments.
+This document explains the step-by-step integration process of PallyCon multi-DRM service, such as content packaging and license issuance integration, and guides you to the relevant documents.

 [**Read More**](./multidrm/getting-started/multidrm-onboarding)
 {{% /callout %}}